francesco-paolo-donofrio/js-Kata4/readmi.md

 4️⃣ You only need one
 This task checks if an array contains a certain value, perfect for practicing array search methods.

+You will be given an array a and a value x.
+All you need to do is check whether the provided array contains the value.

+Array can contain numbers or strings.
+X can be either.

+Return true if the array contains the value, false if not.

 5️⃣ Detect Pangram